cinolu-software/api.cinolu.org/README.md

 ## Description

-An api built with nestjs to power the cinolu.org website
+An api built with Nestjs to power the cinolu.org website

 ## Installation